🔖 6 min read

 The novel itself tells of life in Japan’s medieval court, following the story of the Emperor’s son, Genji.
 After being demoted to a commoner by his father, he elicits a series of affairs.
 The story is famously difficult to read in its original ancient Japanese and has taken dedicated study to translate it both into modern Japanese and English.

-It has really catapulted Sayaka Murata into the limelight not only among Japanese authors but across the globe.
+It has really brought Sayaka Murata into the limelight not only among Japanese authors but across the globe.
 She has also written nine previous novels and a few short stories which are being translated.

 The cartoonish name Banana Yoshimoto is a pseudonym for Mahoko Yoshimoto, picked after her favourite plant, the banana flower.
 She is fascinated both by the effects of trauma on her character’s lives and “the exhaustion of young Japanese in contemporary Japan”.
 Across her 12 novels, she has become known for her modern approach and Western style of writing, with simple but vivid imagery that still keeps Japanese culture at its heart.